redpanjerry/AWS-Architecture/Lab4 - elastic your architecture/README.md

     * Network: select **My Lab VPC**
     * Subnet: select both **Lab Private Subnet 1** and **Lab Private Subnet 2**

-2. (**Option**) Launch Template allow you to combine different types of EC2 when you create an auto scaling group.
+2. (**Option**) If you create your auto scaling group with **launch template**, you will be able to combine different types of EC2 when you create an auto scaling group.
 You can select **Combine purchase options and instances** and uncheck **Use the default settings to get started quickly** to deploy the instances you want.

 <p align="center">
     <img src="images/009-ASG-Option.jpg" width="70%" height="70%">